Jspano95/Retail-TimeSeries-Forecasting-Methods/README.md

  - Create dummy variables to mark public holidays (automatically achieved by use of a package called "holidays" and specialised to the QLD region
 Acknowledge the impact of COVID occuring half-way through the sample.
 Statistically determine the data's breakpoint (noted by a drastic change in trend to reflect customer's new shopping habits)- use this knowledge to further restrict the time horizon of the sample to maintain representativeness
  - Add additional time series features in the XGboost section, including: day of the week, week of the year
-  - Also experiment with a "days since last public holiday" and "days until" time series feature, but it was ultimately found to be insignificant.
+    - Also experimented with a "days since last public holiday" and "days until" time series feature, but it was ultimately found to be insignificant.
 -Split the now restricted post structural break data into test-train split to match the business problem (4W static forecast)
 - Initial Data Exploration:
  -View some time series characteristics of the data which can help inform the SARIMAX / TBATS models